MikeG621/YOGEME/Readme.md

 This will leave behind a single config file in AppData with your user settings.

 ## Latest Release
+#### 1.16.0.2, 17 Oct 2024
+- (XWA) Fixed a briefing bug that caused an exception when setting or moving a craft icon.
+-
 #### 1.16.0.1, 14 Oct 2024
 - (XWA) Fixed a bug that caused the hook backup to be restored after saving the changes.
 [Issue [#109](https://github.com/MikeG621/YOGEME/issues/109)]